pureconfig/pureconfig/docs/add-support-for-complex-types.md

 #### Data type to support

 First of all, let's start with the data type that we want to support.
-The example is composed by one interface and two implementations:
+The example is composed of one interface and two implementations:

 ```scala
 trait Identifiable {